Supporting Veterans At Kopke’s Greenhouse (Hour 1)

 He doesn't get out much.

-my 13 year old wanted to ride to school and dad was like, no.
+You know, and my 13-year-old wanted to ride to school and dad was like, no.

 So it was fun to watch them all throughout.